jdidion/atropos/README.md

 ### 2.0

-* Simplification of command line options, perhaps by splitting functionality up into different sub-commands, but also by more intelligent choices for default option values based on context.
+* Simplification of command line options, perhaps by further splitting functionality up into different sub-commands, but also by more intelligent choices for default option values based on context.

 ### Beyond 2.0